EyasuTeshome/shifttracker/soft-skills/staying-connected-in-remote-settings.md

 **Individual Exercise** - Do this exercise individually for ten minutes, but stay on the Zoom call with your group.

 - Open the exercise template and work through Part 1 and 2 individually, then have the discussions as a group.

+**IMPORTANT NOTE** We temprarily lost access to the template file.
+While we are working on restorin it - please ignore this part of this exercise.

 **Exercise template to copy:** [Staying connected in a remote setting assessment](https://docs.google.com/document/d/14X_l7h1iljZl7N28LVFbBnaMRtMQS4XZLsWRQa5FZeQ/edit?usp=sharing)